Click on the links for further information (where available).

 1908 The National Eisteddfod of Wales held at Llangollen.

-1910 The first purpose – built cinema in North Wales opens in Wrexham.
+1910 The first purpose – built cinema in North Wales opens on 23rd September in Wrexham.

 1911 Gresford Colliery opens.